blanknut/hp-tools-macos/README.md

 Well, for more serious use cases, I might be willing to spend some money and get support etc. But for hobby activities I was looking for a cheap or even free solution.
 Therefore, I gave [Wine](https://www.winehq.org/) a try.

 ## Installation of Wine
-Installation of Wine (the stable version) on macOS is super easy using [Homebrew](https://brew.sh/) (if you do not have Homebrew get it, it's a must have).
+Installation of Wine (the stable version) on macOS is super easy using [Homebrew](https://brew.sh/) (if you do not have Homebrew yet, get it, it's a must have).
 Open a terminal and enter the following commands:
 ```
 brew tap homebrew/cask-versions
 brew install --cask --no-quarantine wine-stable